ckennelly/panoptes/README.md

 Building
 ========

-The Panoptes interposer depends on Boost, CUDA, Make, and Valgrind (for its hooks).
+The Panoptes interposer depends on Boost, CUDA, cmake, and Valgrind (for its hooks).
 The testsuite shares the same dependencies as well as Google's googletest framework (http://code.google.com/p/googletest/).

-Once the appropriate include paths are specified in the Makefile, run 'make' from the source directory to build the interposer and run the test suite.
-(A working CUDA-compatible GPU is required for the tests to work.)
+CMake should locate the appropriate packages to generate the Makefiles necessary to build Panoptes.
+A working CUDA-compatible GPU is required for the tests to work.

 Using Panoptes
 ==============